data-integrations/salesforce/docs/SalesforceMultiObjects-batchsource.md

 **Login Url:** Salesforce OAuth2 login url.

+**Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before time out.

 **White List**: List of SObjects to read from.
 By default all SObjects will be white listed.
 For each white listed SObject, a SOQL query will be generated of the form:
 `select <FIELD_1, FIELD_2, ..., FIELD_N> from ${sObjectName}`.